krumyc3/ng2-project-management/README.md

 - [ ] Editing own comments
 - [ ] Assigning users to projects
 - [ ] Exporting data to .pdf / json
+- [ ] User profile picture or something more advanced
 - [ ] Some other extra features
+- [ ] Lots of refactoring

 ## Angular CLI